kelvinmacharia254/react-router/README.md

    - Note, unlike POST, GET method does not require an action to be defined in the router.
-   - When submitting a form with the GET method, the form data is appended to the URL as query parameters which is like clicking a link only that the URL is updated with the form data which the loader uses to filter
+   - When submitting a form with the GET method, the form data is appended to the URL as query parameters which is like clicking a link only that the URL is updated with the form data which the loader uses to filter.

+12. Synchronizing URLs to Form State
+   - When a form is submitted, the URL is updated with the form data.
+   - The form data is used to filter the data displayed on the page.
+     ### How are forms and the URL out of sync?
+   - i.
+However, if you click the browser back button after search, the form still retains the search query but the URL does not, also the data is not filtered.
+   - ii.
+If the page is refreshed, the search query is cleared on the form but the URL still retains the search query, again the data is not filtered.

+     ### How to synchronize the form and the URL?
+      First things first, the query should be stored when a search is trigger, then:
+   - i.
+Sync form and url when back button is pressed by use of useEffect() hook to clear the form input by setting it to the value of search query which is empty.
+   - ii.
+Sync form and url when page is refreshed by including a default value to the form input field.